canonical/paas-app-charmer/doc/write-your-first-kubernetes-charm-for-a-go-app.md

 ```bash
 juju config nginx-ingress-integrator service-hostname=go-hello-world path-routes=/
 ```

+[note type=information status]
+By default, the port for the Go application should be 8080.
+If you want to change the default port, it can be done with the configuration option `app-port` that will be exposed as `APP_PORT` to the Go application.
+[/note]

 Monitor `juju status` until everything has a status of `active`.
 Use `curl http://go-hello-world  --resolve go-hello-world:80:127.0.0.1` to send a request via the ingress.
 It should still be returning the `Hi!` greeting.